dgilland/pydash/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the README.rst.
-3. The pull request should work for Python 2.7, 3.4, and 3.5.
-Check https://travis-ci.org/dgilland/pydash/pull_requests and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for all versions Python that this project supports.
+Check https://travis-ci.org/dgilland/pydash/pull_requests and make sure that the all environments pass.